 In 2022, the total capacity of small-scale solar installations in the US had grown to more than five times the total capacity in 2014, when the Energy Information Administration began publishing this figure.
 The capacity rose from 7.3 gigawatts in 2014 to 39.5 gigawatts in 2022.

 A variety of technologies convert sunlight to usable energy for buildings.
-Solar photovoltaics (PV) is the most used solar technology to power homes and businesses, according to the Energy Department.
-PV devices change sunlight directly into electricity.
-Arrangements of many PV panels can produce electricity for an entire house or small business, also known as small-scale generation.
+Solar photovoltaics (PV) is the most commonly used solar technology to power homes and businesses, according to the Energy Department.
+PV devices convert sunlight into electricity.
+An arrangement of multiple PV panels can produce electricity for an entire house or small business, also known as small-scale generation.
 Some PV power plants have large arrays that cover many acres, known as solar farms, to produce electricity for thousands of homes.

-Homes in California produced the most solar energy compared to any other state in 2019, producing 9.3 million megawatthours, or enough electricity to power an average of about 851,000 homes.
-That amount of power is 18 times larger than the amount of solar power the state produced a decade ago.
-Arizona was second, producing enough electricity to power more than 163,000 homes.
+In 2022, California homes produced more solar energy than any other state, producing 23 million megawatt hours.
+This was enough electricity to power approximately 2 million homes.
+That amount of power is five times larger than the amount of solar power the state produced in 2014.
+Arizona was second, producing enough electricity to power more than 330,000 homes.

 Almost every state has at least doubled its solar power generation since 2014.
 Twenty-nine states and Washington, DC, produce at least six times more solar power, sometimes much more.

 Hawaii has the largest share of homes powered by small-scale solar energy: 33% of single-family homes have installed residential solar power systems.
 California follows with 20% and Arizona at 12%, according to the National Renewable Energy Laboratory.
 Nationwide, 4.4% of single-family homes have solar power systems installed.